 CONTENTS

-Academic Calendar, 2003-2004 2
+Academic Calendar, 2006-2007 2

 Welcome to Lycoming

-The Campus
+The Campus 6

-Admission to Lycoming 10
+Admission to Lycoming10

-Financial Matters 13
+Financial Matters

 Student Affairs

 Academic Policies And Regulations

-The Academic Program 30
+The Academic Program 32

-The Curriculum 50
+The Curriculum

-The Board of Trustees164
+The Board of Trustees 173

-Administrative Staff/Faculty 165
+Administrative Staff/Faculty 174

-The Alumni Association 180
+The Alumni Association 191

-Index
+Index 193

 Communication With Lycoming College

-The general regulations and policies stated in this catalog are in effect for the 2003-04 academic year.
-Freshmen beginning their first terms at Lycoming College in the fall of 2003 or the spring of 2004 are there after governed by the policies stated in this catalog.

-If changes are made in subsequent editions of the catalog to either general requirements or major requirements, students have the option of following their original program or a subsequent catalog version, but the College always reserves the right to determine which requirements apply.
+The general regulations and policies stated in this catalog are in effect for the 2006-07 academic year.
+Freshmen beginning their first terms at Lycoming College in the fall of 2006 or the spring of 2007 are thereafter governed by the policies stated in this catalog.
+If changes are made in subsequent editions of the catalog to either distribution requirements, major, or minor requirements, a student has the option of following the original program as outlined in the catalog in effect at the time of matriculation as a freshman or of following a subsequent catalog version.
+The College always reserves the right to determine which requirements apply.
 If a student interrupts his or her education but returns to the College after no more than one academic year has passed, he/she will retain the same requirements in effect at the initial date of entrance.
 A student who withdraws from the College for more than one year will, upon return, be required to complete the requirements currently imposed upon other students of the same academic level.
 A student who transfers to the College with advanced standing will be subject to the requirements imposed upon other students at the College who have attained the same academic level.
-Post-baccalaureate students will be subject to the requirements stated on page 30.
+Postbaccalaureate students will be subject to the requirements stated on page 32.
 Lycoming College reserves the right to amend or change the policies and procedures stated in this catalog without prior notice to those who may be affected by them.
 The provisions of this publication are not to be regarded as an irrevocable contract between the applicant and/or the student and Lycoming College.